automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Einiosaurus.md

 # Einiosaurus
-## Description: This ceratopsian was a close relative of Centrosaurus.
+## This ceratopsian was a close relative of Centrosaurus.